 - Add in the eggs one at a time then add in the peanut butter until smooth.

-- Add in the vanilla, baking soda, rolled oats, flour, chocolate chips and m&ms and combine until flour is just mixed in on low speed.
+Add in the vanilla, baking soda, rolled oats, chocolate chips and m&ms and combine.

 Scoop with an ice cream scoop 3 inches apart and cook for 13-15 minutes.